APTrust/dart/README.md

 bagit-profiles project at https://github.com/ruebot/bagit-profiles.
 The major difference between these profiles and ruebot's is that these provide broader support for required tags in specific tag files other than bag-info.txt.

-## Goals

-This project aims to provide the following:

-### Bagging

-* Configurable bag creation and validation through the use of BagIt profiles.
-* Stand-alone tools for building and validating bags that require no external libraries.
-Each tool is a stand-alone executable binary.
-* Multi-platform support, including Linux, Mac, and Windows.
-* A simple, scriptable command-line interface.
-* A simple, intuitive UI for drag-and-drop bagging.
-* Reasonable peformance, even when creating and validating large bags that include tens of thousands of files.

-### Shipping

-* A simple UI for sending bags (or other files) to remote storage.
-The initial focus will be on object stores that support an S3-compliant API.
-* Simple command-line tools for storing objects.

-### Workflows

-* An intuitive UI to define workflows that describe how items should be bagged and where they should be shipped.
-* The ability to push items through a workflow from the UI, or via scripting.